 #2- 15 million people worldwide are forcefully evicted every year1

 Every year, millions of people worldwide experience forceful evictions due to high housing costs or other issues.
-This is a gross violation of human rights, and this often leaves them homeless, landless, and living in extreme poverty and destitution.
-Forced evictions result in severe trauma and set back even further the lives of vulnerable people.
-As a result of evictions, family homelessness can further impact children and their education.
+This is a gross violation of human rights, often leaving them homeless, landless, and living in extreme poverty and deprivation.

 #4- 50% of homeless people in America are unsheltered2

 In cities like New York, people experiencing homelessness in America live in shelters, transitional housing programs, or streets.
 You can also find chronic family homelessness in locations not meant for human habitation.

 #5- In 2019, seventeen out of every 10,000 people in the united states were homeless on a single night in January2